mateoespinosa/mateoespinosa.github.io/_posts/2019-05-20-kolmogov-complexity.md

 *Proof:*

 For the sake of contradiction, assume that we have a finite number of primes $$ p_1, p_2, \dots, p_T$$.
-We will attempt to prove the statement above by constructing some effectively reconstructible description of number using the finiteness of primes.
+We will attempt to prove the statement above by constructing some effectively reconstructible description of numbers using the finiteness of primes.
 We will then show that this description, while fully generalizable and effectively constructible, will be compact enough to even compress an incompressible (read Kolmogorov random) string.
 A big no-no which would imply that our initial assumption on the finiteness of primes was wrong.

 So with that goal in mind, let's think about how one such description mechanism could be constructed.
 Assume, without loss of generality, that we want to describe the number $$n \in \mathbb{N}^+$$ using binary strings formed by zeros and ones only.
 From the [fundamental theorem of arithmetic](https://en.wikipedia.org/wiki/Fundamental_theorem_of_arithmetic), we know that $$ n $$ can be written as a product of powers of primes.
 This means that we can express $$ n $$ as: